santiontanon/mdlz80optimizer/doc/integration-sublime.md

 }
 ```

-Of course, the location od mdl.jar in your system might vary.
+Of course, the location of mdl.jar in your system might vary.
 The script above assumes that there is a folder called "java" in your project folder with mdl.jar inside.
+Also, here we are only using the "-po" flag (to call the pattern-based optimizer with default settings).
+Add other flags (e.g., "-ro", or the dialect selection flags), to configure MDL to your own needs.